DallanQ/sleeping_gods_3/Manual.md

 5. COUNTERATTACK: If the enemy card you attacked was not defeated, it counterattacks immediately.
 It deals damage equal to its basic attack damage plus any uncovered damage symbols on its card.
 Place this damage on the crew member who attacked.
 Apply any block from the weapon you used, which lets you ignore 1 damage per 1 block.
 You may also use block from adventure cards and crew abilities at this time.
 If the crew member runs out of health, choose another crew member to take any remaining damage, and so on.

----

-1. Place combat action token.

-2. Choose enemy target.

-3. Draw fate and add the accuracy of your weapon.
-Compare to enemy defence.

-4. If you hit, place damage on enemy squares adjacently.

-5. Enemy counterattacks.

 ### End Of Round (page 24)

 #### END OF ROUND (page 24)